Atul Kochhar: Restaurants

+As a result of this, the JW Marriott Marquis Hotel in Dubai terminated its partnership with him for the operation of their Rang Mahal restaurant, citing a misalignment with the hotel's values of diversity and inclusion.

+Later that year, Kochhar also departed from his Michelin‑starred flagship restaurant, Benares in Mayfair after a 15-year tenure.
+This change was a huge shock for one of the best restaurants in London and Benares lost its Michelin Star just a few months after Kochhar's departure.

+He has gone on to open several other restaurants alongside Kanishka since his departure from Benares including Masalchi in Wembley Park, Vaasu in Marlow, Riwaz in Beaconsfield and Essence in Royal Tunbridge Wells.
+These new openings as well as with his two older restaurants: Sindhu in Marlow and Indian Essence in Petts Wood have taken Kochhar's current portfolio to 7 restaurants in the United Kingdom.

 Media

 Kochhar has been featured on BBC2's television series Million Pound Menu.
 He previously presented a series called Curry on with Atul Kochhar on the B4U network and a series on Malaysia called Kochhar's Spice Kitchen.
 Kochhar appeared in Masterchef Goes Large, season two and BBC2's Great British Menu in a bid to create a menu in honour of the Queen's 80th Birthday.
 He also appeared in Market Kitchen and Saturday Kitchen series 1–3.

+Personal life

+Kochhar lives in West London and is married to his wife Deepti.
+Together they have a son called Arjun and a daughter called Amisha.